katherinestout/FloralWordGame/README.md

-# Floral Word Guess Game
+# Guess the Flower Game
 This is a "hangman-style" word guess game that utlizes Vanilla Javascript and jQuery.

 Full deployed version: https://katherinestout.github.io/FloralWordGame/